FREE CLASS

 Try setting reminders to make things even easier so you don’t have to expend your extra energy trying to remember everything you need to do.

-Again, I highly recommend doing them the night before because if you wait until you wake up that morning, there’s a good chance you’ll have forgotten, and it’ll just be extra stressful, which we’re trying to diminish that stress.
+Again, I highly recommend doing them the night before.
+If you wait until you wake up that morning, there’s a good chance you’ll have forgotten, and that just adds extra stress we’re trying to avoid.

 #7.
 Delegating And Outsourcing